jpillora/overseer/README.md

 [![GoDoc](https://godoc.org/github.com/jpillora/overseer?status.svg)](https://godoc.org/github.com/jpillora/overseer)

-Daemonizable self-upgrading binaries in Go (golang).
+Monitorable, gracefully restarting, self-upgrading binaries in Go (golang)

 The main goal of this project is to facilitate the creation of self-upgrading binaries which play nice with standard process managers.
 The secondary goal is user simplicity. :warning: This is beta software.